One of the world’s largest motorhome rental agencies

 - Remember that it’s illegal to wild camp, so when driving the Causeway Coastal Route from Belfast, you’ll have to stay in campervan parks.
 Luckily, these aren’t too expensive and come with the bonus of amenities like laundry, proper bathrooms, electricity hookups and WiFi.

-- Jordanstown Loughshore Caravan Park is just five miles north of Belfast on the Causeway Coastal Route, with good access to bus routes and train stations—an ideal spot to park your Belfast motorhome hire if exploring the city for a few days.
+- Jordanstown Loughshore Caravan Park is about five miles north of Belfast on the Causeway Coastal Route, with access to bus routes and train stations—an good place to park your Belfast motorhome rental when exploring the city for a few days.
 Other fantastic camping sites include Dundonald Touring Caravan Park, Tollymore Forest Park, Castle Ward or Myrtle at Larchfield Estate.

 - A few recommended items for your travels in Northern Ireland include hiking shoes, wet weather gear—including an umbrella—and warm clothing for caves.